hytechclub/web-103/ApiPractice/ColorSchemer.md

 # Color Schemer
 Follow these instructions to update a website that generates aesthetically pleasing color schemes.

-[Click here to view the Color Schemer Starter Repl project.](https://replit.com/@HylandOutreach/ColorSchemer) Fork the project to begin the activity.
+[Click here to view the Color Schemer Starter project.](https://glitch.com/edit/#!/color-schemer) Remix the project to begin the activity.

 ## Part Zero: Background
 This project is already fairly substantial in terms of the code and the functionality.